mocobeta/embcli/packages/embcli-jina/README.md

     * truncate (bool) - When enabled, the model will automatically drop the tail that extends beyond the maximum context length allowed by the model instead of throwing an error.
 Only supported in jina-embeddings-v3.
     * dimensions (int) - The number of dimensions the resulting output embeddings should have.
 Only supported in jina-embeddings-v3 and jina-colbert-v2.
     * input_type (str) - The type of input to the model.
 Supported types: 'query', 'document' Only supported in jina-corebert-v2.
+    * embedding_type (str) - The type of embeddings to return.
+Options include 'float', 'binary', 'ubinary'.
+Default is 'float'.
 JinaClipModel
     Vendor: jina
     Models: